shadow-robot/sr-build-tools/docker/README.md

 * -o or --optoforce         Specify if optoforce sensors are going to be used (default: false)
 * -l or --launchhand        Specify if hand driver should start when double clicking desktop icon (default: true)
 * -bt or --buildtoolsbranch Specify the Git branch for sr-build-tools (default: master)
+* -ck or --customerkey      Specify the customer key for uploading files to AWS (default: false (disabling AWS upload))"

 To begin with, the one-liner checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
 Then, the specified docker image is pulled and a docker